Self-Dual and Complementary Dual Abelian Codes over Galois Rings: Self-Dual Abelian Codes in

 \section{Self-Dual Abelian Codes in ${\rm GR}(p^r,s)[G]$}

 In this section, we characterize and enumerate Euclidean and Hermitian self-dual abelian codes in ${\rm GR}(p^r,s)[G]$.
-We determine necessary and sufficient conditions for the existence of self-dual abelian codes in ${\rm GR}(p^r,s)[G]$ follwed by general results for the enumeration of such self-dual codes.
-However, the enumeration formulas involve some unknown terms.
-The complete enumeration in some cases will be provided in the next section.
+We determine necessary and sufficient conditions for the existence of self-dual abelian codes in ${\rm GR}(p^r,s)[G]$ in Subsection \ref{subsec4.1} and followed by general results for the enumeration of such self-dual codes in Subsection \ref{subsec4.2}.
+Some special cases will be discussed in Subsections \ref{subsec4.3} and \ref{subsec4.4}.